lyouliang/shopping/README.md

 Shopping cart site showing
--Login
+- Login
--Add to cart
+- Add to cart
--Remove from cart
+- Remove from cart
--Searching of products
+- Searching of products